-In February 2018, Deutsche Bank received from the Federal Central Tax Office (Bundeszentralamt für Steuern) a demand of approximately € 49 million for tax refunds paid to a former custody client.
+In February 2018, Deutsche Bank received from the Federal Central Tax Office (Bundeszentralamt für Steuern) a demand of approximately $\in$ 49 million for tax refunds paid to a former custody client.
 Deutsche Bank had filed withholding tax refund claims through the electronic refund procedure (elektronisches Datenträgerverfahren) on behalf of the client in connection with the client's cum-ex transactions.
 Deutsche Bank expects to receive a formal notice for the same amount in the near future.

-By letter dated 26 February 2018, The Bank of New York Mellon SA/NV ("BNY") informed Deutsche Bank of its intention to seek indemnification for potential cum-ex related tax liabilities incurred by BHF Asset Servicing GmbH ("BAS") and/or Frankfurter Service Kapitalanlage-GmbH ("FSKAG").
-Deutsche Bank had acquired BAS and FSKAG as part of the acquisition of Sal.
+By letter dated 26 February 2018, The Bank of New York Mellon SA/NV ("BNY") informed Deutsche Bank of its intention to seek indemnification for potential cum-ex related tax liabilities incurred by BHF Asset Servicing GmbH ("BAS") and/or Frankfurter Service Kapitalanlage-GmbH ("Service KAG", now named BNY Mellon Service Kapitalanlage-Gesellschaft mbH).
+Deutsche Bank had acquired BAS and Service KAG as part of the acquisition of Sal.
 Oppenheim in 2010 and sold them to BNY in the same year.
-BNY estimates the potential tax liability to amount to up to € 120 million.
+BNY estimates the potential tax liability to amount to up to € 120 million (excluding interest of 6 per cent. p.a.).
+On 19 August 2019, the Regional Court Bonn issued an order making Service KAG, as fund administrator to certain investment funds that were potentially involved in cum-ex transactions in 2009/2010, a third party subject to confiscation under the German Criminal Code in connection with a criminal trial against certain other individuals.
+Such confiscation in relation to Service KAG could relate to a significant portion of the aforementioned potential tax liability (plus interest of 6 per cent. p.a.).
+The criminal trial commenced on 4 September 2019.